250th Anniversary Celebratory Lecture Series

 God’s Miraculous Hand in the Battle of Cowpens and the Revolutionary War

-This presentation will highlight the role of the weather, as well as Church and State relations as seen in the government’s Christian response to victories and other events.
+In early 1781, American forces defeated the British at the Battle of Cowpens— a turning point in securing the south for the patriots.
+This presentation highlights the role of the weather, which repeatedly thwarted the British, as well as the relationship between Church and State as seen in the government’s Christian response to victories and other events during the war.

 Watch Past Lectures